 “My grandma grows a variety of pretty asters in her garden.
 One day when I was visiting her, these clouded sulphur butterflies were everywhere.
 I always have my camera with me.
 So I sat among the flowers and waited for the fliers to settle down on purple coneflower blooms before taking these beautiful butterfly pictures,” says Katelyn Cheek of Washington, Nebraska.

-Next, find the perfect butterfly gift for someone you love.
+After you’re done looking at beautiful butterfly pictures, find the perfect butterfly gift for someone you love.